Arithmetic-Power-Geometry/WormholeLab/README.md

 That is where scientific caution becomes most important.

-An unusual feature does not ask, “Can I be fitted by a wormhole model?”
+An unusual feature does not ask:

+> Can a wormhole model fit this?

 It asks: